keithbuhler/keithbuhler.github.io/_posts/2018-01-24-jordan-peterson-round-up.md

 He's a clinical and academic psychologist.
 He has spent years in clinical practice and published widely influential research on religion, mythology, and psychology.

-More recently, he's become a YouTube content creator and political commentator.
+More recently (as in 2-3 years ago), he became YouTube content creator and political commentator.

 I've been enjoying Peterson's YouTube content for a while now.
 There's a lot of it, far more than I have seen.
 He's more than just a pundit on sexual politics.
 For example, [he explains why your path to enlightenment goes down through the darkest parts of you, the places you least want to see, acknowledge, and tackle.](https://www.youtube.com/watch?v=fesSvXKxYd0&feature=youtu.be)